 Newsom Says Trump Ordered DOJ Probe; Source Confirms Multiple Investigations Around Him

-In June 2025, amid protests in Los Angeles over federal immigration enforcement, President Trump publicly suggested that border czar Tom Homan should arrest Newsom.
+In June 2025, amid protests in Los Angeles over federal immigration enforcement, President Trump publicly suggested that border czar Tom Homan should arrest Gov. Gavin Newsom.
 In January 2026, Trump posted on Truth Social that "The Fraud Investigation of California has begun," prompting Newsom's office to push back.
-A person familiar with the matter said multiple federal investigations into people around Newsom began in 2025 after whistleblower complaints in California, including one involving his wife's taxes.[1]
+A person familiar with the matter told reporters there are multiple federal investigations into people around Newsom — including one involving his wife's taxes — that began in 2025 after whistleblower complaints in California government, and that political leadership in Washington did not order the probes.[1]

 📌 Key Facts